Sultanow/dt_society/README.md

 You can choose between multivariate and scenario-based forecasting.

 Multivariate forecasting performs a forecast for each selected feature simultaneously while taking correlations into account.
-Multiple features of a single data set can be considered.
+Multiple features of a single dataset can be considered.
 For this, the respective features must be selected under "Forecasted Data".
 Multivariate forecasts can be visualized as graph (only one country at a time) or as map (all countries at the same time).

 Scenario-based forecasting allows you to perform a forecast for a selected feature based on artificial scenarios for each feature, which can be generated automatically using univariate forecasts or specified manually.